ibm-cloud-architecture/refarch-integration/README.md

 - how to [monitor all those components](./docs/csmo/README.md) using Application Performance Monitoring
 - how to [deploy most of the components of the solution](./docs/icp/README.md) to IBM Cloud Private
 - How to call BPM process from Watson Conversation (orchestration), and how to integrate chat user interface connected to Watson Conversation into BPM coach.
+- How to support [service mesh](./docs/service-mesh.md) with kubernetes

 # Table of Contents
 * [Hybrid Cloud Introduction](#introduction)